sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 Each sub-module is organized by theme. please try to find the one that is the closest from your operator or put it in `other` if not.

-There is mostly 3 kind of operators mapping
+There is mostly 3 kinds of operator mapping

 **1.** Those that directly map to [NNEF spec](https://registry.khronos.org/NNEF/specs/1.0/nnef-1.0.5.html) and are 1 to 1 tensor transformation in that case just add it in the map in `torch_to_nnef.op.aten.unary`: `GENERIC_UNARY_OUTPUT_ATEN_OP_NAMES` or `REMAP_ATEN_OP_NAMES`.